 Ok, all set?
 Great.
 What did you find?
 Within that myriad of results, you’ll learn most institutions are offering the same types of checking that they have for over half a century.
 These are familiar to all:

 This is where it all starts.
 It’s a place to put money.
 No perks.
 Just the, as it’s called, the basics.
 Account holders receive a free debit card, use of your ATM network without fees (including any groups to expand reach), e-statements, and optional paper checks.

 They can log in to mobile or online banking, maybe use bill pay, and scan paper checks for deposit.
 Nearly everything else comes with a fee.
 The account may also have a minimum balance, a monthly fee, and/or transaction minimums.

 Despite the shortcomings, it’s still better than a check-cashing store or payday lender.
 But only if the funds are available quickly (that’s the main driver keeping people going to the former businesses).

 How long does it take for a deposited check to become available balance?
-And for members using ACH with their employer, do you make those funds available a day early?
+And for members using ACH with their employer, do you make those funds available a day or two early?

 Your checking program is where loyalty, engagement, and onboarding really begin.
 So what are you doing to ensure it’s firing on all cylinders?
 This Cheat Sheet will give you 4 quick, actionable steps to make the most of your checking program.